Kyubyong/lm_finetuning/README.md

 Luckily and thankfully we don't have to train a language model from scratch.
 Many great pretrained models are available.
 What we need to do is fine-tune it for our task.
 I want to see what will happen if we fine-tune a language model to Moby Dick--one of the greatest novels of all time--and continue to generate text.
 Does it look as if it belongs to the novel?
-Needless to say, as of 2019, long long term memory in deep learning is an open question.
+I don't think so.
 But, anyway I decided to run a small experiment.